Sex life of sleeping sickness parasite could lead to its own extinction

 In a study, published today in the journal eLife, the researchers describe how sequencing the genomes of a large collection of T.b. gambiense has revealed that the parasite population today is made up entirely of asexual clones descended from a single ancestor.

 Originally an animal parasite, T.b. gambiense ‘jumped’ into the human population within the last 10,000 years, at a time when livestock farming was developing in West Africa.
-The parasite is transmitted to humans bitten by tsetse flies, but once in the bloodstream, T.b. gambiense can lie dormant for months or years without causing symptoms.
+The parasite is transmitted to humans by the bite of tsetse flies.
+Once in the bloodstream, T.b. gambiense can lie dormant for months or years without causing symptoms.
 Infected people suffer increasing damage to their nervous system, until they eventually lapse into a coma—the symptom which gives sleeping sickness its name.

 “An organism’s genetic blueprint is encoded in DNA packaged within structures called chromosomes.
 Most organisms have two copies of each chromosome and, through sexual reproduction, the DNA within the chromosomes can recombine randomly, in effect shuffling the deck of DNA cards.